golemfactory/jfaas/jfaas-proxy/README.md

 ## Beans

 A target bean must be POJO.
 All method parameters and return values must be Serializable.
 A target bean instance is created with an empty constructor on the remote side.

+## Output

+The standard output and error from the external command execution is appended to the standard output and error of the calling jvm.